 A Season of Showing

-These events are an opportunity to experience the paintings in person, to see the scale, the texture of the paper, and the subtle layering that doesn't always translate digitally.
+These events were a wonderful opportunity to experience the paintings in person the scale, the texture of the paper, and the subtle layering that doesn't always translate digitally.

 A Poetic Companion